1-icenine/Portfolio/Tableau/AT&T Mock Marketing Study/README.md

 # 📊 AT&T Marketing Metrics Analysis

-This project is a mock portfolio case study I did during my COOP fellowship.
-I analyzed AT&T's marketing performance with a dataset provided for educational purposes.
+This project is a mock portfolio case study I did during my COOP fellowship with 3 other colleagues.
+I analyzed AT&T's marketing performance with two datasets about campaign performance and user info.
 My goal was to uncover actionable insights by location to improve customer engagement and campaign effectiveness

 ## 🔍 Project Overview